dawidstrom/CTKproject/README.md

 # README

-This is a website hosting a weather and polution map for various cities in the world, made on behalf of CTK.
+This is a website hosting a weather map and weather information for various cities in the world, made on behalf of CTK.

 The code have been developed on an Arch Linux system running: